Arsenii-Zhelobetskyi/R-05-react-quiz/README.md

 ## ▶️Demonstration:
 ![image](https://drive.google.com/uc?export=download&id=16Gq_3_6GofvLURO6Wetc1sLDpOeBxyFy)

-## 🚀This app is example of how to use:
+## 🚀This app is example of:
-- 🧱 useReducer
+- 🧱 How to use useReducer
-- 🪄 Effects
+- 🪄 How to use Effects
-- 🔗 fakeAPI
+- 🔗 How to use fakeAPI
 - 🧠 How to develop an app
 - 🍎 App structure